Disclaimers: See Chapter Part 1

 "Milady."
 I bow to her.
 "You've sent for me."

-Now that I'm thinking about it, maybe Draco does have a good reason to be antagonistic towards me.
-The Conqueror spoiled me rotten ever since I fell into her life.
-I could eat whenever I liked, I had the best tailor made clothes, my bed chamber, although modest, was far glorious than my rank declared.
-I am the Lord Conqueror's hand-maiden, or servant, but it doesn't matter because she treats me like nobility.
-When others was demanded to call her Lord, Conqueror, Liege, or another honorific.
-I could always call her, Milady, which I have done since I was younger.
-And here I am, right now, sitting in her chair.
+Now that I'm thinking about it, perhaps Draco does have a good reason to be antagonistic towards me.
+The Conqueror has spoiled me rotten since I fell into her life.
+I could eat whenever I liked.
+I had the best tailor made clothes.
+My bed chamber, although modest, was far glorious than my rank declared.
+I am the Lord Conqueror's Handmaiden, or servant, but it doesn't matter because she treats me like nobility.
+When others are demanded to call her Lord, Conqueror, Liege, or another honorific, I could always call her Milady, which I have done since I was younger.
+And here I am right now, sitting in her chair.
 A chair fit only for the Lord of the Realm.

-I sometimes feel she's kind to me, because of how she found me all those years ago.
-Then mostly I sense she see me as a daughter figure, and even though the long raven hair I remember playing with when I was younger, now has streaks of silver like uncle Meleager, I still don't see her as a mother.
-I have told her that before, but I have never told her how gorgeous she is, how I wish she would grace me with her...
+Seldom I feel she's kind to me because of how she found me all those years ago.
+Mostly, I sense she see me as a daughter figure, and even though the long raven hair I remember playing with when I was younger has streaks of silver like Uncle Meleager's now, I still don't see her as a mother.
+I have told her that before, but I have never told her how gorgeous she is.
+How I wish she would grace me with a sweet...